 “Because this is a folk preparation, the ingredients can change from year to year depending on when you make it and what's growing around you,” Mountain Rose Herbs notes of this master tonic.

 Herbalist and author of "Wild Drinks & Cocktails: Handcrafted Squashes, Shrubs, Switchels, Tonics, and Infusions to Mix at Home," Emily Han, likes to add turmeric, citrus, and herbs like parsley, rosemary, and thyme to her fire cider.
-“Together they form a potent punch that is immune-boosting, antibacterial, antiviral, congestion clearing, and warming,” she says.
+“Together they form a potent punch that is immune-supporting, naturally antibacterial, antiviral, congestion clearing, and warming,” she says.

 This fire cider recipe can easily be made at home, despite trademark laws, with a few simple and spicy pantry staples.